CD3/gsc/README.md

                                 be passed to the session shell before any script lines.
   -v [ --context-variable ] arg add context variable for string formatting.
+  -k [ --key-binding ] arg      add keybinding in k=action format. only integer
+                                keycodes are supported. example:
+                                '127:InsertMode_BackOneCharacter' will set
+                                backspace to backup one character in insert mode (default behavior) --list-key-bindings           list all default keybindings.
   --config-file arg             config file to read additional options from.
   --log-file arg                log file name.
   --session-file arg            script file to run.